Outreach Monks

 The technical checks worth prioritising:

-• Crawlability.
-Google can only rank what it can find and process.
+• Google can only rank what it can find and process.
 Check Google Search Console for crawl errors, blocked pages in robots.txt, and indexing issues.
+Managing your crawl budget is especially important for larger sites where Google may not be visiting every page on a regular cycle.

 • Mobile usability.
 Google indexes the mobile version of pages.
 Layouts that break on smaller screens affect ranking potential directly.